Environmentally Conscious Faith

 Firstly, I compost (rot) right down to compostable brain-winders (this is hard being in small spaces with no backyard – so I recommend finding a community garden or looking into a small worm farm or apartment composting system).

 Secondly, I recycle, including taking my soft plastics to the Redcycle bins outside Woollies (though I find this harder to remember to take with me than my reusable grocery bags!!).

 To reduce what I’m buying, I avoid browsing in shopping centres, try to shop second-hand, buy quality rather than quantity, and find ethical stores for new clothes (chat to me if you want recommendations).
-Even just wearing the same outfit a few more times (apart from saving you money and time) can make a real impact (check it out here or here).
+Even just wearing the same outfit a few more times (apart from saving you money and time) or choosing sustainable fabrics can make a real impact (check it out here or here).

 I intentionally refuse to buy fruit and vegetables that have unnecessary plastic packaging.